codigo-alan/ldustats-frontend/README.md

 ## Host information

-This project are hosted on Netlify and can be finded in [ldustats.netlify.app](https://ldustats.netlify.app)
+This project is hosted on Netlify and can be finded in [ldustats.netlify.app](https://ldustats.netlify.app)